How To Set Up An Ergonomic Desk To Prevent Workplace Injury

 How To Set Up An Ergonomic Work Space

-Every work environment has different factors which need to be taken into consideration to make it more ergonomic.
+Every work environment has different factors which need to be taken into consideration to reduce ergonomic hazards.

-And although most people don’t think of sitting at a desk all day as a risky activity, a poorly set up work station can lead to issues such as eye strain, and musculoskeletal issues.
+And although most people don’t think of sitting at a desk all day as a risky activity, a poorly set up workstation can lead to issues such as eye strain, headaches and, as we previously discussed, musculoskeletal issues.

-Today we are going to look at the factors to consider when setting up an ergonomic desk, in order to minimize the risk of injury.
+Today we are going to look at the factors to consider when setting up an ergonomic desk to help you minimize your risk of injury.

 1. Positioning Your Chair